-- More than 14,000 patients have benefitted from our innovative advanced cell therapy products to date. - We are currently developing a custom arthroscopic delivery system, which we believe could increase MACI's ease of use for physicians and reduce both the length of the procedure and the post-operative pain and recovery time for patients. - We are continuing to advance our MACI ankle indication program which we believe, if approved, could enable patients with cartilage defects in the ankle to be successfully treated with MACI. - We have established a patient support program with dedicated case managers who provide services related to insurance benefits.
+- More than 17,000 patients have benefited from our innovative advanced cell therapy and specialty biologics products to date. - We are currently developing a custom arthroscopic delivery system for MACI, which we believe could increase MACI's ease of use for surgeons and reduce both the length of the procedure and the postoperative pain and recovery time for patients.
+The FDA has accepted our submission seeking to expand the MACI label to include arthroscopic delivery of MACI for the treatment of cartilage defects in the knee and we expect to commercially launch MACI Arthro during the third quarter of 2024. - We are continuing to advance our MACI Ankle indication program which we believe, if approved, could enable patients with cartilage defects in the ankle to be successfully treated with MACI. - We have established a patient support program with dedicated case managers who provide services related to coordination of patient insurance benefits.